pulumi/docs/components/README.md

 ## Developing and testing your component

 Stencil ships with a development server that runs on port 3333.
 (It runs independently of the Hugo development server.)
-To use it, from the project, root, run:
+To use it, from the project root, run:

 ```
 make serve-components